Chemical submission assaults in France: an imminent government task force

 This government mission marks a crucial step in the fight against chemical submission assaults.
 By involving victims at the heart of the process, the government hopes to end isolation and impunity, while establishing concrete tools to strengthen their protection.

-Together, associations, legislators, and citizens can work to ensure these heinous crimes belong to the past and to provide victims with the justice they deserve.
+Together, associations, legislators, and citizens can work to ensure these heinous crimes become a thing of the past and to offer victims the justice they deserve.

 💡 Practical information on screening

 During a roadside check, the gendarmerie saliva test is commonly used to detect the presence of drugs.
-Many wonder about the gendarmerie saliva drug test how long it remains positive: it depends on metabolisms, but THC remains detectable for several hours to a few days.
+Many wonder how long the gendarmerie saliva drug test stays positive: it depends on metabolisms, but THC remains detectable for several hours to a few days.
 The gendarmerie saliva THC test (or gendarmerie THC saliva test) specifically targets recent cannabis use.

-For prevention at home or in the workplace, performing a THC saliva test (also called THC saliva test) is an excellent approach.
-If you are looking to equip yourself, you might wonder where to buy gendarmerie saliva test equivalent?
-Although it can sometimes be difficult to find a THC saliva test pharmacy, you can order our professional devices directly online.
+For prevention at home or in the workplace, performing a THC saliva test (also called THC saliva screening) is an excellent approach.
+If you are looking to equip yourself, you might wonder where to buy an equivalent gendarmerie saliva test?
+Although it can sometimes be difficult to find a THC saliva test in pharmacies, you can order our professional devices directly online.

 🚨 Road Safety Reminder

 Driving under the influence of drugs is severely punished by law.
-Anticipate with a reliable self-test before getting behind the wheel.
+Anticipate with a reliable self-screening before getting behind the wheel.